 Natsu, the protagonist of Fairy Tail is a cheerful and hot-headed boy who will do everything to protect his guild and comrades.
 Again, it’s that “idiot” shounen protagonist who heavily resembles Naruto.

-Lucy is that one useless girl that we can compare to Sakura in Naruto.
+Lucy is that one useless girl who we can compare to Sakura in Naruto.

 Grey is the cool one, just like Sasuke.

-All of the characters have some kind of magical powers that are unique to each character in the show, which is very similar to the special abilities we see in Naruto.
+All of the characters have some kind of magical powers that are unique to each character in the show.
+This is a similar system to the special abilities we see in Naruto.